wp-plugins/woocommerce-putler-connector/readme.txt

 == Upgrade Notice ==

+= 2.3 =
+Updates related to transactions will show updated statuses in Putler, compatibility with new versions of WordPress & WooCommerce (v2.3 or greater) along with some important updates and fixes, recommended upgrade.

 = 2.2 =
 Compatibility with new versions of WordPress & WooCommerce (v2.2 or greater) along with some important updates and fixes, recommended upgrade.